Crestwave/brainbash/README.md

 		2. If `/dev/tty` is available, `,` reads from it instead
 - It depends on Bash 4+
 - It does not optimize on specific patterns
+- Unmatched brackets are detected during runtime for speed

 ## Implementation Info